-Happy Friday, I hope you have all had a good week so far and that...
+Happy Friday everyone, how are you all?
+I hope you have had a good week...

 Happy Monday everyone, I hope you are well and have had a good and restful weekend, did you have snow?
 If so I hope you managed to enjoy it and it didn’t get in the way of your plans too much.
 We have a week full of amazing weddings to share with you, starting off with this totally gorgeous day that has been submitted by Emma at Heart Full of Tea.
 Melissa and Alex had a lovely laid back day, with a festival vibe and lots of beautiful boho details.
 Jam packed with the most amazing DIY origami fish that filled their marquee with so much fun and colour.
 As well as hanging geometric shapes, pom-pom chair decor and a some amazing colourful dream catchers.
 This wedding is just gorgeous and will definitely one of favs of 2017!